ece362-purdue/proton-labs/lab2-interrupts/README.md

 The "Secure/Non-Secure SIO" refers to the ability to have secure and non-secure memory regions on the Pico 2, where "secured" code has access to the secure peripherals and memory regions, and the non-secure world has access to the rest.
 We won't worry about this for the most part - we're only using the Non-Secure SIO anyway.

 At the top, each core **loads** the same instructions from memory, so our code needs to tell the individual cores to do different things.
-We achieve this with if/else statements in the same code.
-[Section 5.3](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A377%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C511.598%2Cnull%5D) describes how core 1 can be started with a different block of code.
+[Section 5.3](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A377%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C511.598%2Cnull%5D) describes how the non-primary second core can be started with a different block of code.

 Comment out `init_timer_irq` and complete the following functions as follows: